 Max fit RIPTiDe tests all minimum objective flux fractions over the provided range and returns only the model with the best Spearman correlation between context-specific flux for reactions and the associated transcriptomic values.
 Note, terminating search if a subsequent iteration has a lower correlation coefficient than the last could result from a local maxima and must be considered if an exhaustive analysis is preferred.

 The resulting object is a container for the following data structures.

 - model - Contextualized genome-scale metabolic network reconstruction

-- transcriptome - Transcriptomic abundances provided by user
+- transcriptome - Transcriptomic replicate abundances provided by user

 - percent_of_mapping - Percent of genes in mapping file found in input GENRE